JEK-III/DPLandscapePaper/DP_Landscape_Scrap.md

 There are still issues to address.
 Current version control systems, such as Git, are designed for code (relatively small text files), not large and variegated datasets.
 Attribution for derived datasets is not clear, but that's likely to be a cultural issue.

+Diverse kinds of material are regarded as data by one research community or another and, while at least some aspects of publication apply well to at least some kinds of data, other approaches are possible

 #Scrap thoughts